If you’re trying to stick to a new intermittent fasting plan, you’re going to want to see what we’ve learned about tea.

 How Tea Enhances the Benefits of Intermittent Fasting

-Tea to the rescue!
-It’s not just something to fill your belly.
-Green tea catechins have been proven to lower your ghrelin levels.
-(2) What’s ghrelin, you ask?
 Ghrelin is a hormone known as the “hunger hormone,” and it is the primary culprit of those annoying hunger pangs.
-For many of us, lifestyle, environmental and biological stressors can lead to a hormone imbalance which will actually set off hunger pangs that have nothing to do with a true need to eat.
+For many of us, lifestyle, environmental and biological stressors can lead to a hormone imbalance which can actually set off hunger pangs that have nothing to do with a true need to eat.

 Normalizing your ghrelin levels will alleviate this problem and help you adapt to intermittent fasting with minimal discomfort.
 Now that’s a fast fix!

 What makes tea such a unique substance is the polyphenols contained in tea leaves.
-Polyphenols are antioxidants that battle free radicals found in your body and have powerful detoxification properties.
-Ingesting polyphenols can help you experience improved gut health and digestion, healthier skin, sustained energy, improved mental clarity, a stronger immune system and reduced stress.
+Polyphenols are antioxidants that battle free radicals found in your body.
+Ingesting polyphenols can help you support gut health and digestion, healthier skin, sustained energy, improved mental focus, and much more.

 Teas That Enhance Intermittent Fasting